tomdalling/aes_key_wrap/README.md

 ```

 There also `unwrap!`, which throws an exception if unwrapping
-fails, instead of returning nil:
+fails, instead of returning nil.

 ## Contributing